kv9898/switch_challenge_solver/README.md

 2. Enter the full formula, which can be faster when you are more familiar as you have done more assessments (very bad humour).

+Please give me a star if you find this useful.

 # Using Drag and Click through GUI

 Similar to the problems, the GUI has two rows of "shapes", the row at the top is the inputs while the other one at the bottom is the outputs.
 There are two ways of rearranging them: